datag/confcan/README.md

                 (base directory must exist)
             -c
-                Stage and commit all changes before monitoring -v
+                Stage and commit all changes before monitoring -e
+                Events inotifywait should listen to
+                See man page of 'inotifywait' for available events (Default: create,close_write,moved_to,move_self,delete)
+            -v
                 Be verbose (given multiple times increases verbosity level)